 But one chap decided he didn’t need any old Google help and just sent me his in Spanish.
 I replied that I had done one year of Spanish which amounted to: muchas gracias, como se llama, uno, dos, tres Cerveza, donde este etc. He then sent me muchas the sameas above.

 I took a woofer for a week, a French lassie who was at a friend’s the previous week.
 I actually needed her for the following week but was hoping she would work out and stay but she told me she had her next place lined up in Bantry.
 She’s a graduate of some sort of environmental/sustainability degree – gawdelpus.
-Anyone with less interest in the subject would be hard to find.

 I’ve now decided to tell them all they can come for a week’s trial.
 I was really spoiled by the two I had last summer and suspect I will go a long time before I get half as good.